x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/create-public-folder.md

 - In the EAC, click **Refresh** to refresh the list of public folders.
 Your new public folder should be displayed in the list.

-- In the Shell, run any of the following commands:
+- In Exchange Online PowerShell, run any of the following commands:

   ```
   Get-PublicFolder -Identity \Marketing\2013\Reports | Format-List